 The 3-in-1 Flirt Pole Protocol

 This protocol addresses all three problems in a single session.
 Run it 3 times daily for the first 2 weeks, then once daily for maintenance.
-Total time: 5-8 minutes per session.
+Total time: 5 to 8 minutes per session.

 Walk the lure slowly in straight lines along the ground.
 No speed, no erratic movement.
 Reward eye contact with a quick tug.
 This teaches the dog that calm attention starts the game.
 If your dog lunges immediately, hold the lure still until they offer a sit or eye contact, then release.